KeiferC/CyberFundamentals/week3-websecurity/notes-06-websec.md

 ### Traversable Directories
 Vulnerability occurs when the server configuration doesn't take into account relative directory traversal sequences (e.g. "../").
+In other words, traversal vulnerabilities are a result of improper server configurations.

 Defense - Input validation and proper server configuration.